NickMara007/Machine-Learning-and-Artificial-Intelligence/Capstone Project/README.md

 - Visualisation of optimisation process
 - Visualisation of key metrics to track model performance over time
 - Model iteration and development over time
-- Integration of deep learning (neural networks) to aid the optimisation process
+- Integration of deep learning models (neural networks) to aid the optimisation process

 ## Methodology